BINF-3101/Lab_6_comparative_genomics_1/README.md

 Create a new lab_6 folder and then add the following files to that folder using `cp`
 - pgm1 nucleotide fasta file `/projects/class/binf3101_001/pgm1/pgm1.fasta`
-- Your nucleotide CDS file that should be in your lab_5 folder example: SRR6475892.cds.fasta
 - Your translated protein file that should be in your lab_5 folder example: SRR6475892.prot.fasta

 ## Step 3 fix our fasta files